RedisAI/RedisAI/docs/developer-backends.md

 # RedisAI Development Backends

 This document describes how ONNXRuntime backend can be built from this repository.
-We build ONNXRuntime library with DISABLE_EXTERNAL_INITIALIZERS=ON build flag, which is not the default configuration.
-This means that loading ONNX models that use external files to store the initial (usually very large) values of the model's operations, is invalid.
-That is, initializers values must be part of the serialized model, which is also the standard use case.
+We build the ONNXRuntime library with the DISABLE_EXTERNAL_INITIALIZERS=ON build flag.
+As a result, loading ONNX models that use external files to store the initial (usually very large) values of the model's operations, is invalid.
+Hence, initialization values must be part of the serialized model, which is also the standard use case.

 It is compiled in a docker, which is responsible for the configuration and installation of all tools required the build process.

 To follow these instructions, this repository must be cloned with all of its submodules (i.e *git clone --recursive https://github.com/redisai/redisai*)

 GNU Make is used as a runner for the dockerfile generator.
-Python is the language used for the generator script, and jinja is the templating library used to create the docker file from a template *dockerfile.tmpl* that can be found in the `/opt/build/onnxruntime` directory.
+Python is the language used for the generator script, and jinja is the templating library used to create the docker file from the template *dockerfile.tmpl*, located in the `/opt/build/onnxruntime` directory.

 ### Tools